Tinana

 Income figures position the area below 75% of locations analysed nationally by AreaSearch

-Tinana's median income among taxpayers was $47,951 in financial year 2022.
-The average income stood at $55,360 during the same period.
-In comparison, Rest of Qld had median and average incomes of $50,780 and $64,844 respectively.
-By March 2025, estimates suggest Tinana's median income will be approximately $53,566 and the average will be around $61,843, based on a Wage Price Index growth of 11.71% since financial year 2022.
-According to the 2021 Census, incomes in Tinana fall between the 10th and 17th percentiles nationally for households, families, and individuals.
-The $800 - 1499 earnings band captures 29.9% of Tinana's community, compared to regional levels where the $1500 - 2999 band dominates at 31.7%.
-Housing costs are modest in Tinana, with 88.7% of income retained after housing expenses.
+Tinana's median income among taxpayers in financial year 2022 was $47,951.
+The average income stood at $55,360 during this period.
+In comparison, Rest of Qld's median and average incomes were $50,780 and $64,844 respectively.
+Based on Wage Price Index growth of 13.99% since financial year 2022, current estimates for Tinana would be approximately $54,659 (median) and $63,105 (average) as of September 2025.
+Census 2021 income data shows household, family, and personal incomes in Tinana all fall between the 10th and 17th percentiles nationally.
+The earnings profile indicates that 29.9% of Tinana's community earns within the $800 - 1,499 band (1,864 individuals), differing from regional levels where the $1,500 - 2,999 category is predominant at 31.7%.
+Housing costs are modest in Tinana with 88.7% of income retained.
 However, total disposable income ranks at just the 23rd percentile nationally.

 Frequently Asked Questions - Income